Cancer In Family: Caring For A Family Member & What Does It Mean For You

 I was feeling extremely annoyed and angry by this time.
 I wanted to cut off the topic right there, so I turned to my side and parented to sleep.

 But my cousin and phupha were still full of gas and there was still a lot of fuel to burn.
 Phupha continued that Dad has cryingly told him one day about his disappointment about my relationship and the choice of girl who I love and want to be with.

 I knew perfectly well that he is taking bullshit and there was nothing I could say.
 I was brimming with anger.
 This is not the time to talk silly and this is not a good occasion to speak anything unkind or false about my dad.

 I would have almost shouted and left the room and stayed somewhere else for the night and would have talked to my dad, brother and mom to let go of all these negative people.
 I wanted no negativity anywhere near us when we all are trying to fight cancer.

-I was convinced at this point that none of these people have any clue about the gravity of situation.
-Because, no one gas fucking taken the tome to listen to the doctors or read the reports.
+I was convinced at this point that none of these people have any clue about the gravity of the situation.
+Because no one has fucking taken the time to truly listen to the doctors or read the reports.
 They are happily watching TV where every second is critical in finding out about how we could seek a second opinion, where to take our dad, what kind of pain cancer patients feel and how long can this treatment last.
 What are the side effects?
 How can we minimize the side effects?

 “My dad has been hit by my actions.”